Cambridge

 Cambridge features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.1% of all households, including 39.6% couples with children, 32.0% couples without children, and 8.7% single parent families.
-Non-family households account for 18.9%, with lone person households at 17.4% and group households making up 1.5% of the total.
+Non-family households comprise the remaining 18.9%, with lone person households at 17.4% and group households making up 1.5%.
 The median household size is 2.8 people, larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households